How to Network for Consulting

 - Apply to several firms to cast a wide net

-How to Approach Networking
+How to Start Networking

 I decided I wanted to pursue a career in consulting when I was in my sophomore year of my undergraduate degree.
-I researched the industry and top firms and learned what a case interview meant.
-However, it wasn’t long before I realized that many consulting firms did not typically hire students from my university.
+I researched the industry and top management consulting firms and learned what a case interview meant.
+However, it wasn’t long before I realized that many of my target consulting firms did not typically hire students from my university.
 There were only a few on-campus recruiting events for consulting and alumni who had successfully landed a consulting offer before me.
 I realized that in order to get my foot in the door and make sure my resume was considered, I needed to network effectively.
-This took extra effort but paid out in the end as I not only received an offer from one of my target firms, but also made close connections with consultants across firms that have become invaluable later on.
+This took extra effort but paid out in the end as I not only received an offer from one of my target firms but also made close connections with consultants across firms that have become invaluable later on.

 Prior to reaching out to people, there are a few things that you should do that will ensure you are going about the process both efficiently and effectively.
 First, figure out your motivations for pursuing consulting, and what attracts you to each firm.
 Insincerity is not difficult to spot, and knowing your “why” will help you present a cohesive story.

 Relatedly, research the firms and the recruiting process so that you come off as informed and prepared.
 In addition to improving your overall experience if you do get hired, having background knowledge will give the recruiter another reason to help you.
-As a consultant who has hopped on many calls with prospective applicants, I can tell you that conversations about what an applicant is passionate about and why they are interested in our firm are much more compelling and impressive than answering questions that could be found on our website.
+As a consultant who has hopped on many calls with prospective applicants, I can tell you that conversations about what an applicant is passionate about and why they are interested in our firm are much more compelling and impressive than answering questions that could be found on any consulting firm’s website.

 Once you actually start networking, be intentional with whom you reach out to as well as how you do so.
 Find connections and connections of connections that have a similar background to you so that you have some common ground on which to build a connection.
 This could include an alum of your school, or maybe someone from the same geographic area, or perhaps they studied the same, non-traditional subject in college.
 We’ll go into this in more detail below.

 After you’ve reached out to them, come prepared with thoughtful questions.
 As a general rule of thumb, don’t ask questions that you could have found the answer to online, for example, specificities about the application, consulting timeline, etc. Instead, talk about their unique experience with the firm.
-How did recruiting from a non-Finance major effect the process?
+How did recruiting from a non-Finance major affect the process?
 What would they have done differently?
 Similarly?
 With X background, what has their experience with the firm been?

 Finally, after you’ve had a conversation, follow up with a thank you note.
 For any chance of continuing the relationship, you’ll want to show real gratitude to the consultant for their time.